jw2249a/2017-bayes-audit/2017-code/README.md

 Such a **``ballot manifest file``** lists all of the ballots in a given collection.

+It should be produced in a trustworthy manner (e.g. manually by election officials), as it is used to define the "sample space" for the audit, and its accuracy is critical for the trustworthiness of the audit.

 Each ballot may be described explicitly, or, if some ballots are organized into a batch (box) with sequential ballot ids, the first ballot id of the batch and the number of ballots in the batch may be given.